 The hurricane season in the Bahamas normally runs from June to November.
-You should monitor updates from the US National Hurricane Center and follow the advice of the local authorities.
+You should follow the advice of the local authorities and any evacuation orders.
+You can also monitor the progress of approaching storms from the US National Hurricane Center.
 See Natural Disasters.

 Almost 28,000 British nationals visited the Bahamas in 2015.
 Most visits are trouble-free.